Depression – Worldwide Epidemic

 - Lack of energy and tiredness

-- Anxiety, agitation and restlessness
+- Anxiety, agitation, and restlessness

-- Slow thinking, body movements and speaking
+- Slow thinking, body movements, and speaking

-- Feelings of unworthiness, guilt fixating on past failures and blaming yourself
+- Feelings of unworthiness, guilt fixating on past failures, and blaming yourself

-- Trouble thinking, concentrating, making decisions and remembering things
+- Trouble thinking, concentrating, making decisions, and remembering things

 - Frequent and recurring thoughts of death and suicide

-This online test will also be a series of standard questions that help evaluate your condition.
-Remember the online test should not be final diagnosis, you need professional help.
-It is advisable to make an appointment at the doctor as soon as you can.
+This online test will also be a series of standard questions that help evaluate the condition.
+Remember, the online test should not be a final diagnosis.
+Please seek professional help.
+It is advisable to make an appointment with the doctor as soon as possible.

 There are different types of depressive disorder.
 Below are the two common types of depression.